Pasta-fantasia/elena-docs/docs/03_strategies/use_cases.md

 Parameters:

-- spend_on_order:
+- **spend_on_order**: how much can spend on every single order, budget and balance are checked.

 ## DCA_Conditional_Buy_LR

-A cron expression evaluates a linear regression, if the angle is positive creates the buy order, to avoid buying during a fall.
+As _DCA_Strict_ but it evaluates a linear regression, if the angle is positive creates the buy order, to avoid buying during a fall. _lr_buy_longitude_ determines how many time intervals are used to calculate the angle.

 ```yaml
 Strategies: